i-doit/knowledge-base/docs/en/basics/dialog-admin.md

 Overview
 --------

-You can find an overview of all [attributes](../glossary.md) of the field type **Dialog+** under **Administration → CMDB settings → Dialog-Admin**.
+You can find an overview of all [attributes](../glossary.md) of the field type **Dialog+** under **Administration → Predefined content → Dialog-Admin**.
 They are sorted alphabetically according to the associated categories in the left navigation tree.
 When you created a [custom category](./custom-categories.md) with an attribute of the field type **Dialog+**, this attribute and its related category is also displayed in the navigation tree under **Custom Dialog+**.

 [![Overview](../assets/images/en/basics/dialog-admin/1-da.png)](../assets/images/en/basics/dialog-admin/1-da.png)